The University is accredited by the Higher Learning Commission.

 The track combines theory and clinical nursing courses, required support courses, and Foundational Studies courses and electives.
 The track is completed through online learning.

 Leadership opportunities include: the Indiana State University Student Nurses Association; Lambda Sigma Chapter of Sigma Theta Tau, the International Honor Society of Nursing; and other University organizations.

 Note: Successful completion of program requirements makes you eligible to sit for the NCLEX-RN through the Indiana Board of Nursing.
 The NCLEX-RN may be taken anywhere in the country and if successfully passed, will result in an Indiana Registered Nursing License.
 Graduates of the program can then proceed to request an endorsed license in the state in which they reside.
 Please contact your state licensing authority to assure that, upon completion of the Indiana State University L.P.N./L.V.N. to B.S.N.
-Program, you are qualified to obtain a license or other form of certification.
+Track, you are qualified to obtain a license or other form of certification.
 If you need assistance obtaining contact information for the licensing authority in states outside of Indiana, contact Indiana State Online representatives at (812) 237-2345 or IndianaStateOnline@indstate.